MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/deep-linking.md

 Each `TodoItem` instance created by the user is indexed.
 Platform-specific search can then be used to locate indexed data from the application.
 When the user taps on a search result item for the application, the application is launched, the `TodoItemPage` is navigated to, and the `TodoItem` referenced from the deep link is displayed.

-For more information about using an SQLite database, see [Working with a Local Database](~/xamarin-forms/app-fundamentals/databases.md).
+For more information about using an SQLite database, see [Xamarin.Forms Local Databases](~/xamarin-forms/app-fundamentals/databases.md).

 > [!NOTE]
-> Xamarin.Forms application indexing and deep linking functionality is only available on the iOS and Android platforms, and requires iOS 9 and API 23 respectively.
+> Xamarin.Forms application indexing and deep linking functionality is only available on the iOS and Android platforms, and requires a minimum of iOS 9 and API 23 respectively.

 ## Setup